 own included antenna, which again we do not recommend to use).
 Picture

-below shows our favorite 8.5 inch "5-003SM-UV" Chinese MALE SMA antenna (search ebay and also sold at the 409shop)
+below shows our favorite 8.5 inch "5-003SM-UV" Chinese MALE SMA antenna (do your own search)

 as filed down in order to fit.
 Cleaning up the spittle and filing dust

 COMPLETELY is extremely important doing anything like this.